medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 the target engine.
 An `"any"` reference is never hoisted, so a translator **MUST NOT** emit a date-null guard for one.

+An **inverted window** (`windowStart > windowEnd`, reachable with multiple entries or with a multi-clause anchor) means no-match semantically, but Blaze fails the whole evaluation with "Invalid interval bounds" rather than yielding false, for membership and `overlaps` alike.
+A translator **MUST** emit an explicit `windowStart <= windowEnd` check ahead of the membership test - `and` short-circuits before the interval is built.

 See [ccdl-v3-draft.md § 7](ccdl-v3-draft.md) for the engine-level evidence behind these obligations and for how `cctb` implements them.